You really did it! You maniacs! Damn you! Planet Of The Sharks (2016) #SharkWeak? Review

-“Planet Of The Sharks” is the selachian sequel to “Waterworld” that nobody needed or even asked for.
+“Planet Of The Sharks” is the selachian sequel to “Waterworld” that nobody needed, wanted or even asked for.
 This is as high concept as SyFy movies come and, surprisingly, it’s actually pretty good fun.

 The poster for this Asylum movie promises a toothy spin on “Planet Of The Apes” but unfortunately, there’s no ‘damn dirty shark’ being told to keep their fins off here.
 We’re still some way away from getting talking sharks in these movies, roaring and texting being the closest we’ve got so far.